 - Blanc de Blanc: Literally meaning “white of whites”, this type of sparkling wine is made solely from Chardonnay grapes.
-These sparkling wines, such as this Villa Sparina Brut Blanc de Blanc, are light and clean and pair well with most foods, especially meats such as chicken and steak.
+These sparkling wines are light and clean and pair well with most foods, especially meats such as chicken and steak.

 - Blanc de Noir: Literally meaning “white of blacks”, this type of sparkling wine is made from dark Pinot Noir and/or Pinot Meunier grapes.
 Blanc de Noirs, such as this Pehu Simonet Brut Blanc de Noirs Grand Cru, is a rich wine, containing notes of vanilla and berries that pairs perfectly with hard aged cheeses, Thai food and sweet fruits.

 - Cuvee: While the term “cuvee” often refers to the first pressing of Champagne grapes, the meaning is a little different when seen on a wine label.
 Cuvee wines, like this Mumm Napa Cuvee M, are specially blended vintage house wines that are aged longer than others.
 They usually have a unique flavor and a higher price tag.

 - Rose: Although many people associate rose’s pink color with sweetness, this pink-hued wine is usually dry with fruity notes.
 Created by blending in red wine or by allowing the dark grape skins to contact the clear grape juice, rose wines, such as this Mumm Napa Brut Rose, vary in color and flavor and are ideal for aperitifs or in brunch cocktails.

 Once you’ve found your favorite sparkling wine variety, there are a few things to keep in mind when it comes to storing and serving it: